T351 Summer - Week 4

 - Cables and connectors (WooHoo!)

 - We'll finish editing

 the Interview/Feature story projects and review them.

-- Lighting Exercise - Need Quicktime movies, logs & critiques.
+- Lighting Exercise - Everyone has turned in Quicktime movies, logs & critiques, yes?

 - Final Projects: You are scheduled to shoot these next week and should already have turned in a treatment.
 Looking through your Final Project materials, I see that not everyone has done this.
 Please note that a treatment is required- All Final Projects require a treatment (1st) and then a script (2nd).
 I want to meet with each one of you about your final project this week and review your treatment with you.
 Please have this uploaded by tomorrow.
 Your scripts are due by 5 pm Friday (emailed Word

 docs, PDF, or RTF are fine) to turn them in.
 (You can also leave them in my 2nd floor mailbox.)
 In order to receive a grade for the Pre-Production components of your Final Project, you must turn in your materials this week.

 - Please do not begin shooting unless you have met with me about your project and have turned in your pre-production

 - Drama/Storytelling projects: How is your planning coming along?
 (Get status from each group.)

 - You should shoot these this week, and edit Thursday & Friday.
 We'll look at these Tuesday - in one week.
 Please remember that your projects don't have to be long-but they do need to have a clear